-4.18.27 The site would be sufficiently large to include new social infrastructure (ie. a new primary school, local retail centre and potentially health facilities).
-It is a major strategic opportunity to provide a wide range of new housing in an area that is close to some of the more deprived parts of the Borough, and incorporate and deliver the framework and philosophies of the Bold Forest Park Area Action Plan.
+4.18.27 The site would be sufficiently large to include new social infrastructure (i.e. a new primary school, local retail centre and potentially health facilities).
+It is a major strategic opportunity to provide a wide range of new housing in an area that is close to some of the more deprived parts of the Borough and incorporate and deliver the framework and philosophies of the Bold Forest Park Area Action Plan.
 There are no technical constraints to development of this site that cannot be satisfactorily addressed.
 Due to its scale and location, development of this site would contribute strongly towards meeting the strategic aims and objectives of the Local Plan.

-5HA - Land South of Gartons Lane and former St. Theresa's Social Club, Gartons Lane, Bold contribution to the purposes of the Green Belt, benefitting from a high degree of visual enclosure with strong, robust boundaries.
+5HA - Land South of Gartons Lane and former St. Theresa's Social Club, Gartons Lane, Bold

+4.18.28 The Green Belt Review (2018) found the parcel of land generally corresponding to this site boundary to make a 'low' overall contribution to the purposes of the Green Belt, benefitting from a high degree of visual enclosure with strong, robust boundaries.
 The Review also found the site to have 'good' development potential.
 The site is in a sustainable location with good transport links, including safe, convenient access by foot to the nearest local centre, bus stops and a railway station.
 It would form a natural expansion of the surrounding settlement and help deliver a range of housing in a relatively deprived area.
 Development of the site also provides the opportunity to facilitate improvements in line with the Bold Forest Park Area Action Plan.
+The

-The SA found development of the site would have a mixed impact on the achievement of SA objectives, with a high number of positive effects.
+SA found development of the site would have a mixed impact on the achievement of SA objectives, with a high number of positive effects.